HR Activist For Increasing Wages Of Females Agri-workers Amid COVID-19 - UrduPoint

 HR Activist For Increasing Wages Of Females Agri-workers Amid COVID-19

-ISLAMABAD, Apr 6 (UrduPoint / Pakistan Point News - 6th Apr, 2020 ) :Human Rights (HR) activist Ayub Malik Monday expressed concerns on the low wages of females working in agriculture sector amid COVID-19 pandemic.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Apr, 2020 ) :Human Rights (HR) activist Ayub Malik has expressed concerns on the low wages of females working in agriculture sector amid COVID-19 pandemic.

 Talking to APP, he said the wheat harvesting season was on the card and there was a dire need to provide personal protective equipments and handsome wages to the women working in the fields as they had no other option but to earn livelihood for themselves and their other family members.